Secure at Inception with Snyk Studio

-If security issues arise from new or modified code or dependencies, attempt to fix them using the results context from Snyk.
+Fix security issues from new or modified code or dependencies using the results context from Snyk.

 Rescan the code after fixing issues to verify they are resolved and no new issues are introduced.